Acronyms

 - Kidney stone disease (triamterene)

 - Triamterene and its metabolites have been found in kidney stones.
-See kidney stones above for details.
+See kidney stones for more.

 - Folic acid deficiency (triamterene)